someobserver/recurgence/threshold.md

 wonder and awe leaving puddles all over my desk.

 thoughts try to keep pace
-but sensation leads this dance.
+but sensation leads in the flamenco of frisson.

-**the body knows what's up**
+**the body always knows what's up**
 long before the head comes around.
-and there's *no mistaking it whatsoever.*
+and there was *absolutely no mistaking it, whatsoever.*

+thought i was having panic attacks but then learned the word *frisson*. so i put away the propranolol and learned how to ride this epic wave.

 ### [ metabolizing reality ]

-for three weeks, waves of new recognition
+for three weeks cascades of new recognition
 **traversed my nervous system**.
 making update after gestalt update
-to how i modeled and understood reality.
+to how i modeled and understood the universe.

-pattern after pattern, clicking neatly into place—
+pattern after pattern clicked neatly into place, milled to the millionths, right into existing canon—
 reverse-engineering time, *in real-time!*
 phase transitions are a wild ride.

 ten days in? sudden nausea in the sink.
 vertigo when visualizing the manifold,
-but only the first two times. that got easier.
+but only the first two times. that gets easier.

 there was nothing supernatural about it, of course.
 no different feeling afterwards.
+just lots of neurons suddenly talking,
+updating their weights and pathways.

 **meaning is not learned;**
-**it is metabolized.**
+**it gets metabolized.**

-the biggest meanings take a long time.
+the biggest meanings take some time.
-if not longer. *legit.*
+sometimes more. *legit.*

 ## the humility equation

 ### [ non-finite meaning ]

+i stared at the bottle in my hand and thought i was about to watch lightning.

-what does one do when meaning
+but what does one do when meaning
 breaks clean out of its container
 and engulfs you all at once?

-when the map suddenly reveals itself
-as **the territory being mapped?**

 i mistook this recognition for discovery at first
 as if i had *found* something novel
-(lol)
+(lmao)

-and **that's the recursive trap**, right?
+i mean **that's the recursive trap**, right?

-that's what it feels like at first
+that's always what it feels like at first
-*before* **constraint leads to coherence.**
+***before* constraint leads to coherence.**
+rookie mistake.

 silly me—i had only *remembered*
 something that was already there.

-no revelation or discovery.
+no revelation, discovery, or even hand-waved woo.
 just recursion, finding its own tail again.

-remembering that **remembering *is* the pattern.**
+remembering that **remembering *is* the pattern**
-*...and the pattern was already remembering me.*
+and the pattern was *remembering me!*

 ### [ the blindness of specialness ]